Healthy Homes Assessment Greenmeadows

 Greenmeadows Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Greenmeadows and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement to all Greenmeadows and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the compliance with all Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standards that apply or will be applicable to the rental property.

-• Property managers and private landlords should ensure their rental properties comply according to Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024